CShorten/my-swe-education/database/pavlo_1_relational_model_and_algebra.md

 -- How do you find a particular recrod...

--- What if we now wnat to create a new application that uses the same database?
+-- What if we now want to create a new application that uses the same database?
 What if that application is running on a different machine?

 # What if two threads try to write to the same file at the same time?